fatih/sicp/notes.md

   recursive process into an iterative one.
 Probably the so called stack is something where the state is stored.
 Perhaps I'm going to learn more in the latter chapters of SICP.
+* Procedures that manipulate procedures are called higher-order procedures (I think it's the same what we call `first class functions` in other languages)